-NEW Video with preliminary results (relevant publications are linked at the bottom of this page)
+NEW Video with project results (relevant publications are linked at the bottom of this page)

 The aim of the project is to test the use of mesenchymal stem cell (MSCs) secretome from different sources, primarily from adipose tissue, for a possible clinical translation to cure paediatric pulmonary fibrosis induced by COVID-19.